medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

  - Models to contain aggregates that may be useful for dashboards or analysis.

 ### Form models
 For each form in the CHT application that is relevant for analysis, create a model using the `cht_form_model` macro.
-This macro creates a model that selects from `data_record where form = 'theformyouwant'`, joins to the `couchdb` table to get the `jsonb` fields, moves the fields into columns, applies any convenient transformations, and, if necessary, add indexes to them.
+This macro creates a model that selects from `data_record where form = 'theformyouwant'`, joins to the `couchdb` table to get the `jsonb` fields, moves the fields into columns, applies any convenient transformations, and, if necessary, adds indexes to them.

 To use this macro, select the fields to move into columns and any indexes as in the example below.